wirc-sjsu/firebench/docs/how_to/review_weather_station_qc.md

 Finalization verifies the source SHA-256 and rebuilds from that immutable JSON rather than copying the candidate.
 Accepted station and variable exclusions dominate narrower range operations;
 shadowed actions remain visible in the audit record.
-The output records the run, source, policy, decision digest, stage, and final reviewer as HDF5 attributes.
+The output records the run, source, policy, mode, decision digest, stage, and final reviewer as HDF5 attributes.
+Conservative-auto finalization also reruns QC and fails rather than publishing a file if a new unresolved doubt appears.

 ## Install and launch